-Students who are absent must have parents or guardians inform the school prior to regular classes on the day of the absence through the Edsby system.
+Students who are absent are expected to have their parents or guardians inform the school prior to regular classes on or before the day of the absence through the Edsby system.

-Student absences due to medical reasons may be excused with medical documentation.
+Student absences due to medical reasons may be excused with medical documentation or in discussion with administration.
 Students are responsible for the class material missed and will be required to make up assignments or tests as needed.
 Students should consult with teachers immediately upon return from any absences to arrange to make up any missed assignments.

-In the case of a lengthy illness or a planned extended absence, parents/guardians should advise the school and the student's teacher(s) so that work can be provided for home study when appropriate.
+In the case of a lengthy illness or a planned extended absence, parents/guardians should advise the school and the student's teacher(s) as early as possible so that work can be provided for home study when appropriate.